 1964 – Quebec became the first province to borrow money from another province when it got a $100,000,000 loan from British Columbia.

-1945 – His Corsair fighter hit by shells form a Japanese warship, Lieut.
+1945 – His Corsair fighter hit by shells from a Japanese warship, Lieut.
 Robert Gray became the last Canadian killed in WWII.

 1942 – The day marks the birth of Canadian comedian David Steinberg.

 1934 – James Ayling and Leonard Reid completed the first non-stop transatlantic flight from central Canada to London, England.